jcarlosgarcia/pml/pml.md

 head(trainData)
 ```

 The data set has 19622 observations and 160 possible predictors.
-Looks like there are a lot of NAs.
+Looks like there is a lot of NAs.
 Let's check missing values and ranges.

 ```r